Welcome to Advanced Academics

 Birdville ISD does not offer a fully remote program at this time.
 There are several options for free virtual schools approved by the Texas Education Agency.

-Most students use our online courses to recover failed credits or repair a failed quarter.
-Talk to your counselor if you are interested.
+Most students use our online courses during the school day to recover failed credits or repair a failed quarter.
+Talk to your counselor for more information.